7equinox/Hybrid-PSO-ACO-3D-Tool/README.md

 *   **Simulating Real-World Disruptions:** A key feature is the ability to toggle a **Dynamic Constraint**.
 When activated, this feature mimics real-world uncertainty by removing 10-20% of packages just before optimization begins, testing the adaptability and robustness of each algorithm against unforeseen changes—a common challenge in logistics.

+*   **NEW — Intuitive Result Visualization:** To make the complex, three-dimensional output of the algorithms understandable, the tool now includes an **interactive 3D visualization** of the final packed vehicle.
+This feature allows users to intuitively grasp why a certain packing arrangement resulted in a high or low relocation count, transforming abstract metrics into a tangible and explorable model.

 ---

 ## 2. System Architecture and Performance Strategy (Chapter 3)